 Therefore, our operations are run under the control of a well-defined Quality Management System (QMS) and certified for the following norms:

-IBBL is also accredited according to ISO 17025:2005 (general requirements for the competence of testing and calibration laboratories) for the following testing methods:
+ISO 17025:2017 (since 2016, accreditation reconfirmed in July 2020) that specifies the general requirements for the competence of testing and calibration laboratories for the following methods:

-Finally, our operations are also compliant with the principles of ISO 17043:2010 (Proficiency Testing) and with ISO Guide 34:2009 Reference Material Production.
+Finally, our operations are also compliant with the principles of ISO 17043:2010 (Proficiency Testing), with ISO Guide 34:2009 Reference Material Production and with NF S96-900:2011 (certification), a French national norm, which specifies the requirements for the management system of a Biological Resource Centre (BRC) and the quality of biological resources.

 For more details about IBBL’s Quality Management System, please read our Quality Manual.